loisglld/MacroScraper/README.md

 * Artist name
 * Album tracklist

 The project will download the music in yout Music folder.
-It will create a folder named MacroScrapper and then create a folder named after the artist's name.
+It will create a folder named MacroScraper and then create a folder named after the artist's name.
 The folder will contain all the albums downloaded as zip files, the ``.csv`` and ``.txt`` files.

 > Why do I want to stock data?